emmajanedrews/base-template/_posts/2017-06-28-get-the-perfect-home-before-its-gone.md

 In order to be a ready, willing, and able buyer, you must already have done your pre-qualification, have your mortgage money lined up, and you must be sure by the time you make your move.

 We’d love for you to get in touch with us.
-Let us help you to pre-qualify and become a ready, willing, and able buyer so we can find you your perfect dream home. &nbsp;
+Let us help you to pre-qualify and become a ready, willing, and able buyer so we can find you your perfect dream home.

 If you want more information or have any other questions give us a call or send us an email, soon.
 We look forward to hearing from you.

-&nbsp;

-&nbsp;

 ![](/uploads/versions/ernie-dill-dream---x0-0-500-273-500-273x---.jpg)